 Read MoreWhether you’re just generally curious about what’s involved or suspect you might be facing imminent arrest, it’s useful to understand the New York City and wider New York County arrest process.
 Here,we’ll walk you through what to expect, how long you’ll potentially be held at a police station, and at what stage you should be asking to speak to your lawyer.
 Remember, knowledge is power – and although the NYPD are supposed to play by the rules, it’s better to use your attorney/client relationship as your source of information, rather than relying on the officers that process you.
 What is ‘the arrest process’?
 The period between officers arresting you and your arraignment (the formal reading of your charges and the time when you enter a plea) is generally known as ‘the arrest process’.
 It’s a process you’ve seen play out thousands of times in movies and TV shows – but…

 Read MoreIn short, you can be charged with arson if you create a fire or explosion that causes property damage, whether it was accidental or intentional.
 However, there are several different degrees of this crime that are largely dependent on the value of the property and whether anyone was harmed in the process.
-This means that arson can carry some of the most serious penalties you can think of and definitely requires the advice of a criminal defense lawyer from a reputable law firm.
+This means that arson can carry some of the most serious penalties you can think of and definitely requires the advice of a NYC criminal defense lawyer from a reputable law firm.
 Here, we’ll go over the different arson charges within New York City law, as well as the sentences they carry and the defenses that can be used if applicable.
 New York Penal Law – Defining Degrees of Arson Article 150 of New York Penal Law states that arson involves causing damage to a building or motor vehicle via a fire or explosion.
-The different charges of arson…
+The different charges of…

 Read MoreThe COVID-19 pandemic has created an unprecedented number of legal issues for lawmakers to contend with.
 As the nation’s vaccine program continues to roll out, one of the most recent of these issues relates to the forging of vaccine cards and so-called ‘vaccine passports’.
 Although there is talk of new laws that will be passed to counter some of the challenges COVID has brought to the nation, the FBI has made it clear that existing laws are being broken if vaccination paperwork is fraudulently created or used.
 With access to social media websites and less than five minutes of your time, you can almost certainly find someone selling fake vaccine cards or providing blank vaccination record cards.
 These fake cards are extremely convincing – they’re often perfect copies, complete with legitimate-looking vaccine batch numbers and the CDC (Centers for Disease Control and Prevention) seal.
 Interestingly, it’s the CDC official government…